Oneo64/Starlattice/LocationsAndOrganisations/Map.md

   - **Forest area:** 5%
   - **Ocean coverage:** 60%

 Ara is a semi-inhabitable planet discovered by Kagalarian explorers.
 Even though the planet has a breathable atmosphere, drinkable water, and land to walk on, the air pressure is noticeably higher.
-Alien trees grow here and have a wood density almost one-and-a-half times denser than trees on Kagalar.
+Alien trees grow here and are almost one-and-a-half times denser (in wood density) than trees on Kagalar.
 </details>
 <details>
 <summary><b>Sdor</b></summary>